-services for cities
+services for communities

 Breaking down barriers to efficient, affordable, sustainable rental housing in your community

-As a city with sustainability and affordability goals and facing increasing pressures to aspire, adapt, and accommodate change, you know that rental housing can be a huge challenge.
+As a city or university with sustainability and affordability goals and facing increasing pressures to aspire, adapt, and accommodate change, you know that rental housing can be a huge challenge.
 Short-term rentals, increasing demands and costs for housing, absentee or negligent landlords, residents facing financial, social, or other challenges, inadequate data, and split incentives all make this sector a barrier to sustainability.

 RentLab was developed with all of these challenges in mind.
 We started as a project made up of 14 city partners and with funding from the Urban Sustainability Directors Network and the Global Philanthropy Partnership, and we've never forgotten where we came from.

-Interested in exploring RentLab in your city?
+Interested in exploring RentLab in your community?
 We're onboarding new communities now, and looking for partners to pilot our new platform.
 Contact us at info (at) rentLab.org for more information, or fill out the request form below.

 Fees are based on the number of rental housing units in your community.
 Each community client pays an initial fee for onboarding their data and customizing the platform, plus an annual fee for each subsequent year of membership.